|$699 – $1,199||Price Range||$849 – $1,399|

 - Feel — Leesa has a neutral-foam feel, while Amerisleep’s mattresses have a memory foam feel.

 - Model Options — Amerisleep has five different models that vary in firmness.

 - Cover — Amerisleep’s cover is machine washable.

 With all that outlined, let’s get into the full comparison.

 Amerisleep vs Leesa: Introduction

 The online mattress industry has been around long enough to feature a full spectrum of products in terms of price and quality.
 While both Amerisleep and Leesa are quality products, they do fall into different tiers—Amerisleep being “luxury” and Leesa being “mass-market”—and land on different points of the price spectrum.

-Amerisleep’s five different mattress models each feature a responsive memory foam feel, a Celliant cover, and a fairly hefty price tag.
+Amerisleep’s five different mattress models each feature a responsive memory foam feel, and a fairly hefty price tag.
 You can see their most popular model, the AS3, on the company’s website.
 I will warn that it isn’t cheap.

 Leesa doesn’t offer all those options, but their flagship model is comfortable and nice in a soft-foam way while not threatening to break the bank.
 They do, however, have a hybrid mattress called Leesa Hybrid / Sapira that’s actually not really anymore expensive than Amerisleep beds.
 You see the Sapira Hybrid mattress on Leesa.com.

 While most people like or at least don’t mind memory foam, some folks just aren’t into it.
 Or maybe they don’t mind it, but they aren’t looking to sleep on it every night for the next 10 years.